 This bridge, which was built in 1910 to cross a line of the Chicago, Milwauke St. Paul & Pacific.

-The bridge was one of the heaviest built quadrangular trusss at the time in the world, and set the stage for several years of a revived design of trusses.
+The bridge was one of the heaviest built quadrangular trusses at the time in the world, and set the stage for several years of a revived design of trusses.

-Prior to the Milwaukee, Sparta & Northwestern constructing the variaty of quadrangular through trusses across Wisconsin in 1910-1911, the design had fallen out of favor with several railroads.
+Prior to the Milwaukee, Sparta & Northwestern constructing the variety of quadrangular through trusses across Wisconsin in 1910-1911, the design had fallen out of favor with several railroads.